Our clubhouse is a building where history is palpable and history is made.

 A well-groomed appearance is assumed as a matter of course.
-Gentlemen are required to wear jackets and collared shirts in the clubhouse.
+Gentlemen are required to wear jackets and collared shirts in the clubhouse, and a tie is required in the evening.
 Jeans, polo shirts and trainers are not permitted.
 Ladies are required to dress with similar formality.

 Guests, children and young people